 At sundown on Saturdays during the summer, bluegrass pickers, string bands, dancers and other performers assemble in Pack Square Park downtown for Shindig on the Green.
-Also in Asheville, Jack of the Wood holds jams (old-time Wednesday, bluegrass Thursday), the Asheville Event Centre stages the Blue Ridge Opry dinner show on Tuesdays, and The Grey Eagle and other venues include bluegrass in the mix.
+Also in Asheville, Jack of the Wood holds jams (old-time Wednesday, bluegrass Thursday), the Asheville Event and Dance Centre stages the Blue Ridge Opry dinner show on Tuesdays, and The Grey Eagle and other venues include bluegrass in the mix.
 Down the road in Fletcher, Feed & Seed offers lively performances every weekend.

 In another era, Lester Flatt, Earl Scruggs, Bill Monroe and the Carter Family performed at Stecoah Union School.
 In its new life as the Stecoah Valley Cultural Arts Center, the stone building presents the latest generation of greats in summer’s Appalachian Evening series.
 Dine in the Schoolhouse Cafe before the show.